 One thing you can try to do when you are sitting alone and have some time is to close your eyes and think of a situation in the past or a potential situation in the future that you know will trigger those heavy emotions and visualize how you wish to respond.

 Really think about that trigger to the point where you can’t help but visualize yourself overreacting, and then sit with it until you find a way to react calmly.
 Think, “how can I react in the most effective and beneficial way possible?”
 Let me know how that works for you and go easy on yourself.

-Q: What could we do when somebody makes us angry?
+Q: Dear Todd, what could we do when somebody makes us angry?
 And makes us wanna react the way they react?